hammerheim-game/hammerheim-rules/3-equipment.md

 of the game, then you would have to roll for Rarity as normal.

-### Gromril Armour
+### Gromril Armor

 Gromril is the rarest and strongest metal known of in the Old World.
-Only a very few Dwarf smiths know the secret of forging Gromril, and a suit of armour made from it fetches a huge price.
+Only a very few Dwarf smiths know the secret of forging Gromril, and a suit of armor made from it fetches a huge price.
 Special Rules
-Save: Gromril armour gives the wearer a 4+ basic save, and does not slow him down if he is also armed with a shield.
+Save: Gromril armor gives the wearer a 4+ basic save, and does not slow him down if he is also armed with a shield.

-### Heavy Armour
+### Heavy Armor

-Typical heavy armour is made from metal links and is called chain mail.
+Typical heavy armor is made from metal links and is called chain mail.
 Forging chain mail is a laborious and time consuming process, as the blacksmith must put together hundreds, sometimes thousands, of metal links.
-This makes chain mail expensive, but this type of armour provides excellent protection for anyone who can afford it.
+This makes chain mail expensive, but this type of armor provides excellent protection for anyone who can afford it.
-There are other types of heavy armour as well, of which the best known are the steel breastplates and greaves worn by the foot knights of the Templar orders.
+There are other types of heavy armor as well, of which the best known are the steel breastplates and greaves worn by the foot knights of the Templar orders.
 Special Rules
-Save: A warrior that is wearing heavy armour has a basic D6 saving throw of 5+.
+Save: A warrior that is wearing heavy armor has a basic D6 saving throw of 5+.
-Movement: A warrior that is armed with both heavy armour and a shield suffers a -1 Movement penalty.
+Movement: A warrior that is armed with both heavy armor and a shield suffers a -1 Movement penalty.

 ### Helmet